Have you been told that you need to learn how to love yourself?

 So keep in mind the key words “Something in me”.

 Get into the habit of tuning into what’s inside, and keeping it company, while remembering that it’s not all of you.
 And you’ll probably find that through doing this, you’re further along in your journey to actually learning how to love yourself!

 If you find you continue to struggle with how to love yourself, contact a good psychotherapist, Art Therapist or counsellor and ask them if they think they can help you with this issue.
-I work with thoughtful, sensitive women online and also in north Essex.
-Contact me today espcameron [at] protonmail[dot]com
+I’m based in north Essex, UK, and I work with thoughtful, sensitive women online.
+I can be contacted at espcameron [at] protonmail[dot]com

 Especially if you’ve suffered from trauma, or have a diagnosed mental health condition, your progress might need to be very gradually calibrated and structured, supported by your therapist.

 You can get there, bit by bit!